balewgize/100DaysOfCode/README.md

 #### Learn Basic JavaScript by Building a Role Playing Game

-Fundamental programming concepts in JavaScript by coding a Role Playing Game.
+Fundamental programming concepts in JavaScript.

 Work with variables, arrays, strings, objects, functions, loops, and conditional statements.

-Link: <a href="https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/">click here</a>
+Link: <a href="https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/#learn-basic-javascript-by-building-a-role-playing-game">click here</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>